Anonymous request (per-IP free quota)

 The AnySearch search API (/v1/*) supports flexible authentication.
 You can decide whether to send an API key based on where you are in your product lifecycle:

 The unified search endpoint.
-The gateway routes the query to the best providers based on intent, then fuses and re-ranks the results.
+The gateway routes the query to the best data sources based on intent, then fuses and re-ranks the results.

 API key optional (anonymous traffic is rate-limited per IP and consumes the daily free quota)